It was December 2, 1993. The winter winds in the upper Snake River plain were bitter, raw and angry. But there was roping to be done.

 I remember riding my buckskin gelding who was a steady rope horse, thick and reliable.
 Both of our horses gave what they had, working on December ground that was hard and indifferent.
 And I remember my bare hands red and stiff…and that relentless wind!
 Later I would try to decipher my hieroglyphics in the record book, but we got the job done.
 Pete and I.

 Almost exactly three months later a call came in the late afternoon.
-Forty-one year old Pete was dead.
+Forty year old Pete was dead.
 My good hearted friend had died defenselessly at the hand of another man.
 Violently.
 Brutally.
 Senselessly.